matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 ### Results (tl;dr)

-Just by being more critical of design decisions and making small javascript changes I was able to make a huge impact on load and running time of the site.
+Just by being more critical of design decisions and making small Javascript changes I was able to make a huge impact on load and running time of the site.
 Here are some statistics:

 * Load time from ~5.25 seconds down to ~1.50 seconds
 * 123 Requests down to 92 Requests